Prerequisites

 Log in to your acount

-Log in to your Inworld account to use Inworld Runtime.
+Log in to your Inworld account to use Inworld Agent Runtime.
 If you don’t have an account, you can create one when prompted to login.Once logged in, your credentials are stored and you won’t need to log in again.

 Create your first project